cocept/cocept/blog/_posts/2016-05-25-seo-for-managers.markdown

 You should also consider SEO each time you add new content.
 If you use Wordpress to blog and don't already use it, check out the [Yoast SEO](https://en-gb.wordpress.org/plugins/wordpress-seo/) plugin to optimise pages individually.

 ## Alright, my team have finished and they're all sweaty.
-When will we see results?
+When will we see results? {#results}

 Sorry to be the bringer of bad news, but SEO does not give us instant gratification.
 It's a slow game full of guesswork and commitment, but it **will** pay off.